ROCm/rocDecode/docs/reference/rocDecode-hw-decoder.rst

 ``rocDecDecodeFrame()`` takes the decoder handle and the pointer to the ``RocdecPicParams()`` struct and initiates the video decoding using VA-API. ``RocdecPicParams`` is populated with the decoded frame information.

 The ``pfn_sequence_callback`` callback is triggered when a format change occurs or when a new sequence header is encountered.
-The implementation of ``pfn_sequence_callback`` needs to call ``rocDecReconfigureDecoder()`` to reconfigure the decoder to handle the new sequence or format.
+The implementation of ``pfn_sequence_callback`` must call ``rocDecReconfigureDecoder()`` to reconfigure the decoder to handle the new sequence or format.
 See :doc:`The rocDecode parser API <./rocDecode-parser>` for details about this callback.

 ``rocDecGetDecodeStatus()`` can be called to query the decoding status of a frame.
 The result of the query is either ``rocDecodeStatus_Success``, if decoding is complete, or ``rocDecodeStatus_InProgress``, if decoding is still in progress.

 The ``pfn_display_picture`` callback is triggered when a frame has been decoded.
 The decoded frame can then be further processed in device memory.
-The implementation for this callback needs to call ``rocDecGetVideoFrame()`` to obtain the decoded frame's HIP device pointer.
+The implementation for this callback must call ``rocDecGetVideoFrame()`` to obtain the decoded frame's HIP device pointer.

 ``rocDecGetVideoFrame()`` provides a way to access the decoded frame in HIP.
 This is a blocking call that only returns once frame decoding and memory mapping is complete.
 It returns the HIP device pointer as well as information about the :doc:`output surface type <../conceptual/rocDecode-memory-types>`.